htrajan/ht-drawsteel/Draw Steel Rules.md

 #### TOOTH AND CLAW

-Any enemy within Reach takes `(SURGE)` at the start of their turns.
+Any enemy within Reach takes `⚡` at the start of their turns.

 #### UNSTOPPABLE FORCE